 The difference between hay fever and a cold is that hay fever can last for months.
-The season runs from March (early spring) to September (late summer) and symptoms include sneezing, coughing, itchy eyes, ears and throat, blocked nose, headache, earache – basically all your cold symptoms but every day over the summer.
-Hay fever sufferers lose count of the sneezes they do per day, and some days even the usual antihistamines don’t quite take care of the symptoms.
+The season runs from March (early spring) to September (late summer), and symptoms include sneezing, coughing, itchy eyes, ears and throat, blocked nose, headache, earache – basically all your cold symptoms but every day over the summer.
+Hay fever sufferers lose count of the sneezes they do per day, and some days even the usual antihistamines don’t entirely take care of the symptoms.
 Our survival guide to hay fever season should help.

 Take a daily, non-sedating antihistamine.
-Try all the over the counter ones and see which one works for you – some do cause drowsiness, so be aware of that before trying a new one when you need to drive.
+Try all the over-the-counter ones and see which one works for you – some do cause drowsiness, so be aware of that before trying a new one when you need to drive.
 A good idea is to find an antihistamine that works on a day-to-day basis, and have another, more powerful one in reserve for bad days.
 Anti-inflammatory eye drops work too, and some sufferers swear by nasal sprays.

 Another way to keep pollen out of your nose is to put some Vaseline around it.
 This captures some, but not all, of the pollen from going into your nostrils.
 Tiger balm or any medicated balm will help clear nasal passages too.
 Just be careful not to get it in your eyes.

-Good luck, and hopefully one or all of these will help!
+Good luck, and hopefully, one or all of these will help!